Philip1806/blublog/README.md

 5. Users
 - Use users from Laravel UI.
 - They are three roles - Administrator, Moderator and Author.
+- Authors can edit and delete only their own posts.
+Can create tags and upload files.
+- Moderator can edit and delete all posts, tags, comments and categories.
+- Administrator have full access with control over users, menu, site settings, logs and others.

 6. File manager
 - Upload files that are public and hiden.

 7. Admin
+- BAN option.
+You can ban users from the blog or from commenting.*
 - Very basic settings page for now.
 - Very basic menu options.
 You can make link or dropdown.
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.